 Protect your equipment

-First and foremost, it is essential to keep your equipment safe.
+First and foremost for beach photography, it is essential to keep your equipment safe.
 On the beach, sand is your worst enemy.
 Bring a bag or pouch to store your equipment carefully and avoid changing lenses as much as possible in order to limit dust and sand from getting into the body of your camera.

-Other practical accessories will also allow you to protect your equipment while improving your images.
-A lens hood, for example, is an essential accessory for shooting in this environment.
+Other practical accessories will also allow you to protect your equipment while improving your beach images.
+A lens hood, for example, is an essential accessory for shooting beach photos.
 It limits glare, caused by the sunlight directly hitting your lens.
 Don’t forget your lens cap for added protection when you are not shooting.

-Complementary lens filters such as UV, polarizing, or neutral density filters, further protect your lens, limit optical aberrations, and improve the contrast and exposure of your images.
-Between the sea and water, both of which reflect a lot of light, these filters are particularly important for summertime shooting.
+Complementary lens filters such as UV, polarizing, or neutral density filters, further protect your lens, limit optical aberrations, and improve the contrast and exposure of your beach pics.
+Between the sea and water, both of which reflect a lot of light, these filters are particularly important for summertime beach shooting.

 Feel free to play with long exposures to create original seascapes.
 To do this, it is essential to use a tripod.
 The neutral density filter will also come in handy to limit overexposure.